botus99/.dotfiles/README.md

 ｡*ﾟ.*.｡(っ ᐛ )っ HELLO!!!

-Behold!
-Here are my dotfiles, meticulously assembled to make my Debian Testing system truly cromulent! 🎉🥂
+Behold, my dotfiles!
+They are meticulously assembled to make Debian Testing truly cromulent! 🎉🥂

+I hope these dotfiles serve as a source of inspiration for your own unique setup 🦄.

 ![desktop](./art/desktop.png)
 ![rofi](./art/rofi.png)